mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 // Continue with the test.
 ```

-In Playwright, when we have a reference to a DOM element, we can call normal APIs on it like `getAttribute`, and we get back simple values we expect.
+In Playwright, when we have a reference to a DOM element, we can call normal APIs on it like `getAttribute`, and we get back simple values we expect without bothering with the complexity of closures.
+And the promise-looking values that Playwright returns really are `Promise`s that you can `await`, so the code is tidier.

-And when I needed to write a reusable helper method to automate the login sequence, Playwright let me write it in normal JavaScript, whereas Cypress requires it to be a custom [Cypress command](https://docs.cypress.io/api/cypress-api/custom-commands) that must adhere to specific naming conventions and has its own API.
+When I needed to write a reusable helper method to automate the login sequence, Playwright let me write it in normal JavaScript, whereas Cypress requires it to be a custom [Cypress command](https://docs.cypress.io/api/cypress-api/custom-commands) that must adhere to specific naming conventions and has its own API.

-## Playwright doesn't feel resource-constrained

-How few things they've done.
-I submitted what I think is a pretty uncontroversial PR a year ago that they still haven't acknowledged, and I suspect they just don't have the resources to review external pull requests.

-They have bugs that have been open for years.
-There are features that should obviously be part of app itself, and people have written plugins for them (sometimes their own developers), but the company doesn't have resources to support these features.

-When I [filed a bug](https://github.com/microsoft/playwright/issues/18108) with Playwright, they triaged and gave me a meaningful response in less than one business day day.

-If you look at Playwright's bug list, you'd be hard pressed to find a bug older than two days that doesn't have a response from the Playwright team.

-Microsoft certainly has a number of unfair advantages here, so I hate to count this against Cypress, but it's hard to ignore the impact that Microsoft's resources have on Playwright's developer experience.

 ## Text comparisons are easier in Playwright

-One aspect of Cypress that's always frustrated me is how difficult it is to assert that an element contains text.
+One aspect of Cypress that's always frustrated me is how difficult it is to assert that an element contains a particular text value.

 Here's an example `<p>` element from PicoShare: